factorial-io/phabalicious/readme.md

 ## Enhancing phab, contributing to phab

 We welcome contributions!
 Please fork the repository, create a feature branch and submit a pull-request.
 Please add test-cases for your bug-fixes or new features.
 We are using GrumPHP to check code-style (PSR2), run tests etc when committing new code.
+This repository uses github-flow as branching strategy.

 ## Create a release